Calling All Universities: Promotion and Tenure Coalition Forming

 Engage on P&T at AUTM 2020

 Fuentek will be hosting a session on including innovation and entrepreneurship in promotion and tenure decisions at AUTM 2020.
-If you will be in San Diego, join Danielle and Rich along with Justin Streuli of the University of North Carolina–Greensboro on Wed., March 11th at 10:30 am in Harbor F. More info here.
+If you will be in San Diego, join Danielle and Rich along with Justin Streuli of the University of North Carolina–Greensboro on Wed., March 11th at 10:30 am in Harbor F. UPDATE: More info on the webinar offered instead of the in-person session is available here.